The Priest, the Assassin, and Archduke Franz Ferdinand

 A priest prays for his nation.

-A young man, also a nationalist, asks for absolution -
+A young man, also a nationalist, asks for absolution - for a crime he has not yet committed.

-A ruler is about to arrive -
+A ruler is about to arrive - to meet his death.

 In this short story; based on the assassination of Archduke Ferdinand, the trigger for the First World War; Katharine Quarmby tells a thrilling family history of three men whose fates collided one summer day in Sarajevo.